UnknownJoe796/learning-from-the-beginning/LearningFromTheBeginning.md

     98.82;
     1.42e5;

 Pretty easy, right?
 You can try it out right now.
 Put a number in your file on it's own line and press CTRL + ENTER.
-A box with the number should show up right next to it!
+A box with the number should show up right next to it.
 That box is showing you the result of that expression.

-That's not very helpful though!
-It only gives back that we put in!
-We can do math too though.
+That's not very helpful by itself though; it only gives back that we put in!
+Let's look at another type of expression.